EcmaXp/PyCraft/README.md

 ## Goal
 * We don't need and mod but need one lua api and this program.
 * We can run translated-python-code on computercraft's computer.
-* Or add new mod for intergrate with python3. (server must install python3 for that.)
+* Add New mod for intergrate with python3. (server must install python3 for that, or client)

 ## Limits (Without Mod)
 * We can't run python-code on computer directly
 * We can't run translater on computer. (use online compiler for later. i will release it.)

+## Limits
 * We can't use original python library. (it is special, unlike other real computer)
 * Lua are not support undefine (just assign nil is undefine), so no way to detect Undefined Value.